|Euskadi / País Vasco||Basque Country|

-Donostia (San Sebastián) is situated on the southern coast of the Bay of Biscay in the Basque Autonomous Community aabout 20 km from the French border.
+Donostia (San Sebastián) is situated on the southern coast of the Bay of Biscay in the Basque Autonomous Community about 20 km from the French border.
 Capital city of Gipuzkoa, the municipality's population is 186,122 (2011), with its metropolitan area reaching 436,500 (2010).
 San Sebastián is one of the most famous tourist destinations in Spain.
 Despite the city's small size, events such as the San Sebastián International Film Festival have given it an international dimension.
-San Sebastián, along with Wrocław, Poland, will be the European Capital of Culture in 2016.
+San Sebastián, along with Wrocław, Poland, was the European Capital of Culture in 2016 (see list).

 The former Casino and today's Town Hall [left, no. 2861], located at one end of Parque Alderdi Eder, was built as a casino in 1885.
 The casino closed in 1924 and the town hall moved into the building in 1947.

 The Puente de María Cristina [near left, no. 3287]

 spans the Urumea river in order to allow direct access from the old town to the North railway station